Wayne Hays

-Wayne Levere Hays (May 13, 1911 – February 10, 1989) was an American politician who served as a U.S. Representative of Ohio, in the Democratic Party, from 1949 to 1976.
-He resigned from Congress after a much-publicized sex scandal.
+Wayne Levere Hays (May 13, 1911 – February 10, 1989) was an American World War II veteran and politician who served 14 terms as a U.S. Representative from Ohio from 1949 to 1976.
+A Democrat, he resigned from Congress after a much-publicized sex scandal.

 Early years

 Hays was born in Bannock, Ohio, the son of Bertha Taylor and Walter L. Hays.
 He graduated from Ohio State University in 1933.
 He served as mayor of Flushing, Ohio, from 1939 to 1945 and simultaneously served in the Ohio state senate in 1941 and 1942.
 Starting in 1945 he served a four-year term as Commissioner of Belmont County.
 He was a member of the Army Officers' Reserve Corps from 1933 until called to active duty as a second lieutenant on December 8, 1941, with a medical discharge in August 1942.

 Politics

-Hays, a Democrat, was elected to the 81st Congress in 1948, and was subsequently elected to thirteen succeeding Congresses.
+Hays was first elected as a Democrat to the 81st Congress in 1948, and was subsequently elected to thirteen succeeding Congresses.
 He was chairman of the powerful Committee on House Administration.

 Hays received 5 votes for President at the 1972 Democratic National Convention without campaigning for the office.
 In 1976, Hays ran for the party's nomination for President as a favorite son candidate in the Ohio primary.

 Hays's strong rule of the House Administration Committee extended to even the smallest items.
 In the mid-1970s, lawmakers avoided crossing Hays for fear that he would shut off the air conditioning in their offices.